Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reobal10/index.md

 height: 2
 width: 2
 ---
-When your mood, your day or your life is a bit up and down and you need some grounding, try the pleasing combination of essential oils in the **Balance** remedial essential oil blend.

-Geranium, patchouli, sage and ylang ylang are all richly scented, earthy oils.
-They all help to return your nervous system to equilibrium.
-Orange has both calming and uplifting properties.

-This blend can also be helpful when feelings of uncertainty can impact emotional stability, in situations such as meeting new people, travelling long distances, or in periods of major change.

-A pleasant and versatile blend to use in an oil diffuser or essential oil burner.
+A powerful blend of essential oils which have analgesic and curative characteristics are combined to make the **Strain sprain pain** blend.
+This blend is targeted at helping to repair muscle, tendon and ligament damage and to alleviate the pain associated with these injuries.

+This blend contains lavender, eucalyptus, cedar, oregano, peppermint, juniper and helichrysum essential oils.

+For joint or arthritis pain, see the **pure blue essentials “I said ‘no’ Arthr”.**

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
+Shake well before use.

-Also available in a 30ml bottle containing 100% pure essential oils that can be used for a variety of uses including:
+Also available in a 30ml bottle containing 100% pure essential oils, which can be used in a variety of ways including:

 \- add to your own carrier oil

-\- use in an essential oil diffuser
+\- use in an essential oil diffuser, or oil burner

 \- add to a warm bath